 Nemo sat under a mango tree slurping fallen fruit.
 He licked juice from his body wherever it dripped; he was flexible enough to lick his elbow and the far side of his ankle.

 When he finished the fallen fruit he looked up the mango tree.
 The trunk stood forty meters tall and the lowest branches were halfway up.
-The branches were heavy with mangoes.
+Each branch was heavy with mangoes.

 He fruitlessly tried climbing the tree-trunk.
 The bark chaffed and scratched, and falling hurt his feet.

 He stepped to a nearby tree with no fruit but low branches, and he climbed this tree easily.
 When the branches became too slim to support him, the mango tree’s branches were almost in reach.
-He’d have to jump for them, but they looked strong enough to climb.
+He’d have to jump for them.

 He shuddered when he looked down.
-If he jumped and missed, his body would break the branches he’d climbed and he’d hit the ground.
+If he jumped and missed, his body would break the branches below and he’d hit the ground.

 The mangoes looked good enough to jump for.